weaveworks/weave/site/tasks/weavedns/weavedns.md

 `--without-dns` option to `weave launch`.
 To disable weaveDNS itself, launch weave with the `--no-dns` option.

+> **Note** WeaveDNS is not part of the Weave Net Kubernetes add-on.
+    Kubernetes has its own DNS service, integrated with Kubernetes Services, and WeaveDNS does not duplicate that functionality.

 **See Also**

  * [Integrating Docker via the API Proxy](/site/tasks/weave-docker-api/weave-docker-api.md)